-- (b) does not have effect until those conditions are satisfied; and - (c) may be subject to any other condition. - (4) The Minister may at any time - (a) impose any further condition or vary or revoke a condition; or - (b) revoke an approval. - (5) While any approval is in force any change to the constitution of the Council, other than an amendment to this Act or the regulations, or any substituted constitution is of no effect until it has been approved by the Minister.
+- having a constitution containing provisions approved by the Minister; and - (ii) becoming an incorporated association under the Associations Incorporation Act 1987 within a period specified by the Minister; - does not have effect until those conditions are satisfied; (b) - (c) may be subject to any other condition. - (4) The Minister may at any time - impose any further condition or vary or revoke a condition; or - (b) revoke an approval. - While any approval is in force any change to the constitution of (5) the Council, other than an amendment to this Act or the regulations, or any substituted constitution is of no effect until it has been approved by the Minister.